AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-developer-console-and-postman.md

    ![Adobe Developer Console Project API Config](assets/adobeio-keypair.png)

-1. Once the keys are ready, it will prompt you to download the keys onto your local machine.
+1. Once the keys are ready, you may be prompted to download the keys onto your local machine.
 Save the keys packaged in `config.zip` to the folder `Luma Tutorial Assets`.
 We will need them in the next exercise.

 1. After the key is generated, the public key will automatically be added to your project as shown in the screenshot.
 Click the **[!UICONTROL Next]** button.